 I've completed a website of 60's gay paperbacks, too.
 Far fewer gay paperbacks were produced in this era (I pick up one for every six lesbian titles I find), but they certainly make up in quality what they lack in quantity.
 Be sure to visit gayontherange.com

 AND TO ANSWER A COMMON QUESTION...

 Where did I find all these books?
 Unfortunately, none of 'em were found for a dime at the local bookshop or at a flea market.
 These days, even Half Price Books is hip to the fact that these books are worth, well, more than half price.
-A lot of books came from seasoned dealers who I met at paperback shows or through correspondence.
+A lot of books came from seasoned dealers who I met at paperback shows or through corresponding.
 While there are a couple of dealers specializing in "sleaze", many consider these titles peripheral to sci-fi or hardboiled or other literary genres (can't blame them if I wasn't judging books by their covers).
-Some of these dealers had been excavating storage spaces and even warehouses full of paperbacks long before the internet made the world a bit smaller.
+Some of these dealers had been excavating storage spaces and even warehouses full of paperbacks long before the internet made the world infinitely smaller.
 And, of course, much of my collection came the down-and-dirty way: eBay auctions.
 Some of these auctions ended at bargain prices (at least in my opinion) and others ended with very happy sellers.
-From my experience, eBay auctions are easier on the wallet and more equitable and entertaining than the more traditional phone-in paperback auctions.
+From my experience, eBay auctions are easier on the wallet and more equitable and entertaining than the long-gone, phone-in paperback auctions.

 ATTENTION: DEALERS, COLLECTORS, and ESTATE SALE ROUSTABOUTS...